 I grew up on a farm which taught me hard work and a little bit of dirt builds character.
 My mother’s gift of rhyme and humor set the stage for my love of poetry.
 An example was at breakfast, she often recited poems she memorized as a child.
 There were several, but our favorite was called, “School Days.”
 We would chime in when she got to the verse and say, “We don’t have to go to school to day do we Ma?
 Aw Shoot Ma.”
 My brother and I would laugh, head out the screen door to catch the school bus, and yell back, “We don’t have to go to school today do we MA?
 Aw Shoot Ma”.
 We would hear her laughter from inside the kitchen.
 I am grateful she is a part of my every day journey.

-In 2014, I founded ROSEVALLEE CREATIONS which published Dinosaurs Living in My Hair.
-DLIMH has won several national awards including the Mom’s Choice Gold Award, two Florida Authors and Publishers President’s award for poetry and cover design, a Purple Dragonfly award first place for poetry and several others.
-DLIMH 2 is currently being illustrated and should be on bookshelves by the middle of 2017.
+In 2014, I founded ROSEVALLEE CREATIONS which published Dinosaurs Living in My Hair, a children's picture book.
+DLIMH has received several national awards including the Mom’s Choice Gold Award (for Children's Picture Book), two Florida Authors and Publishers Presidential Awards, (Gold) for poetry and (Silver) for cover design, a Purple Dragonfly award First Place for poetry and several others.

 I love to go barefoot, sit-cross legged on the floor, pick daisies, and bake chocolate chip cookies.
 Although born and raised in Michigan, I spend half of my life in the Florida Keys.
 For me a favorite day consists of backcountry fly-fishing, an afternoon of writing, and watching the sunset with my husband (and Earl).